20x24/DataPrivacyAcrossBorders/README.md

 # DataPrivacyAcrossBorders
 This repo contains resources related to Data Privacy Strategy.
 This repo contains resources related to Data Privacy Strategy.
-IT is meant to accompany the book "Data Privacy Across Borders"
+It is meant to accompany the book "Data Privacy Across Borders"